ionic-team/ionic-docs/docs/api/textarea.md

 Since the `fill` styles visually defines the textarea container, textareas that use `fill` should not be used in `ion-item`.

+Filled textareas can be used on iOS by setting Textarea's `mode` to `md`.

 import Fill from '@site/static/usage/v7/textarea/fill/index.md';

 <Fill />